jagroops2305-arch/sercure-file-hosting/READ.md

 npm run dev

-Backend will run on:
+The server should run on:

 http://localhost:5000

 Frontend Setup
 1. Open the Frontend Folder

-Open:
+Go to:

 frontend/

-2. Run HTML pages in a browser
+2. Open HTML pages in browser

-Example files:
+You can open any page directly, for example:

 register.html
 login.html
 upload.html
 myfiles.html
 downloads.html

-No framework or build tools required.
+No build tools or frameworks are required.

 API Endpoints
 Authentication